K-Ibadullaev/py-ssa-lib/README.md

 It can be used for the time series analysis and forecasting.

 **Please, take a look on the guides for SSA and MSSA which are available in the [corresponding directory](https://github.com/K-Ibadullaev/py_ssa/tree/main/examples_and_guide) !**

+**NEW:** The [Wiki](https://github.com/K-Ibadullaev/py-ssa-lib/wiki) for the **py-ssa-lib** package is now available and will be periodically updated.
+It contains some theoretical background about the MSSA and SSA.

 ## Installation
 ```shell